Bowl game: Brazil

 The championship game of the Superliga Nacional de Futebol Americano is known as the Brasil Bowl.

 European Football League

-In the European Football League (EFL), a European Cup style tournament for European American Football teams affiliated to EFAF (European Federation of American Football), the final game of the EFL is called the Eurobowl, and has been held annually since 1986.
+In the European Football League (EFL), a European Cup style tournament for European American Football teams affiliated with IFAF Europe, the final game of the EFL is called the Eurobowl, and has been held annually since 1986.

 Denmark

 In Denmark, the national championship game is called Mermaid Bowl, named after the Hans Christian Andersen fairy tale.

 Finland

 In Finland, the national championship game is called Vaahteramalja ("Maple Bowl") and was first held in 1980.

 Germany

 In Germany, the national championship game in American football is called the German Bowl and was first held in 1979.
 Apart from the German Bowl, a Junior Bowl has also been contested in Germany since 1982 and a Ladies Bowl was introduced in 1990.
 Other, related, national championship games in Germany include the German Flag Bowl (est. 2000), German Junior Flag Bowl (1999) and a German Indoor Flag Bowl (2000).